CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

 ----------------------------------------------------------------------

 *  Take some time, and try each different 'Mode' option.
-Do the same for 'Classes'; try 4, 5, 6 and 7 classes.
+Do the same for 'Classes'; try 5 and  6 classes.
 As you change the 'Mode', take a look at the map and see how your map changes.
 Also take this opportunity to explore the data histogram, as shown below: